andrewcooke/Stupid.jl/README.md

 For 3 byte keys, a 32 byte fragment affects 4% of keys.
 For 4 byte keys a longer fragment (120 bytes) is necessary to affect a similar percentage.
-Only 1 % of 8 byte keys are affected with 800 byte fragments.

-Even when a unique state is not achieved, counter fragments can significantly reduce the cipher state.
+Even when a unique state is not achieved (including larger key sizes), counter fragments can significantly reduce the cipher state.

 The analysis can be seen in [Prefix.jl](src/Prefix.jl).